 The difference between substance abuse and addiction is very slight.
-Substance abuse means using an illegal substance or using a legal substance in the wrong way.
+Substance abuse means using an illegal substance or misusing a legal substance.
 Addiction begins as abuse, or using a substance like marijuana or cocaine.

 You can abuse a drug (or alcohol) without having an addiction.
-For example, just because Sara smoked pot a few times doesn't mean that she has an addiction, but it does mean that she's abusing a drug — and that could lead to an addiction.
+For example, just because someone smoked pot a few times doesn't mean that they have an addiction, but it could lead to one.

 People can get addicted to all sorts of substances.
-When we think of addiction, we usually think of alcohol or illegal drugs.
-But people become addicted to medicines, cigarettes, even glue.
+When we think of addiction, we usually think of alcohol or street drugs.
+But people become addicted to prescription medicines, cigarettes, even sniffing glue.

 Some substances are more addictive than others: Drugs like crack or heroin are so addictive that they might only be used once or twice before the user loses control.

-Being physically addicted means a person's body becomes dependent on a particular substance (even smoking is physically addictive).
-It also means building tolerance to that substance, so that a person needs a larger dose than ever before to get the same effects.
+Being physically addicted means a person's body becomes dependent on a particular substance (even vaping is physically addictive).
+It also means building tolerance to that substance, so that a person needs a larger dose than before to get the same effects.

-Someone who is physically addicted and stops using a substance like drugs, alcohol, or cigarettes may experience withdrawal symptoms.
+Someone who is physically addicted and stops using a substance like drugs, alcohol, or nicotine may have withdrawal symptoms.
 Common symptoms of withdrawal are diarrhea, shaking, and generally feeling awful.

 Psychological addiction happens when the cravings for a drug are psychological or emotional.
 People who are psychologically addicted feel overcome by the desire to have a drug.
 They may lie or steal to get it.

-A person crosses the line between abuse and addiction when he or she is no longer trying the drug to have fun or get high, but has come to depend on it.
-His or her whole life centers around the need for the drug.
-An addicted person — whether it's a physical or psychological addiction or both — no longer feels like there is a choice in taking a substance.
+A person crosses the line from abuse to addiction when they aren't just using the drug to have fun or get high, but have come to depend on it.
+Their whole life centers around the need for the drug.
+An addicted person — whether they have a physical addiction, psychological addiction, or both — no longer feels like they have a choice about using a substance.

-Signs that you or someone you know may have a drug or alcohol addiction include:
+Someone may have a drug or alcohol addiction if they:

-- use of drugs or alcohol as a way to forget problems or to relax
+- Use drugs or alcohol to help forget problems or to relax.

-- spending a lot of time figuring out how to get drugs
+- Spend a lot of time figuring out how to get drugs.

-- stealing or selling belongings to be able to afford drugs
+- Steal or sell belongings to be able to afford drugs.

-- failed attempts to stop taking drugs or drinking
+- Tried and failed to stop taking drugs or drinking.

-- feeling shaky or sick when trying to stop
+- Feel shaky or sick when trying to stop.

-- needing to take more of the substance to get the same effect
+- Need to take more of the substance to get the same effect.